27 years ago I met a woman in a bar. No, not my wife. Her

 From the first glance between us, there was a connection.
 I felt it and I was sure she did as well.
 It was electric.
 Within ten minutes, I knew she would either irreparably break my heart or be the love of my life.
 She was smart, funny, sexy, and refined.
 Sitting beside her at the bar, I couldn’t look away from her gaze.
 There was something in her eyes that I saw in my own eyes every time I looked in the mirror.
 It was perhaps a longing, perhaps something else.

-She wasn’t just a beautiful woman or one of the most beautiful women.
+beautiful women.
 Truly, she was the most beautiful woman I’d ever seen in my life.
-It was a natural beauty.
-One that radiated from within on a face painted with nothing but red lipstick.

 We talked until closing.
 At the end of the night, we exchanged numbers.
 This was before cell phones, so this was the number to her sister’s place and my room at billeting.
 I asked her if she wanted to go to Seattle with me the next day as I was going to do some sightseeing before I went on to training.
 She said she couldn’t go, would call me, that we should try to meet the next evening before I left for Spokane.